 Dhungar Diaries, Entry No. 2

-Having previously made Chinese braised pork belly, Ren wanted to see if there was a Japanese equivalent to the dish.
+Having previously made Chinese braised pork belly, Ren wanted to see if there was an equivalent in Japanese cuisine.
 Sure enough, there was.
 Well, sort of.
 Called Buta No Kakuni, it’s a dish that’s likely Chinese in origin, but belongs to a unique style of Japanese-Chinese cuisine served by Chinese restaurants in Japan.

 Of course, she wasn’t content in merely following the recipe, so she added her own Reneelicious twist.
 In keeping with her newfound obsession for all things dhungar, she smoked this mother to give it that deliciously charred flavor that would make any Awadhi cook proud.
 If you’re wondering what dhungar is, it’s an Indian method for quick smoking food that you can read more about HERE.